digitallawyer/openlegaldictionary/_definitions/telegraphue.md

 ---
 title: Telegraphue
 permalink: "/definitions/telegraphue.html"
-body: A word occasionally used ln old English law to describe ancient documents or written evidence of things past Blount
+body: A word occasionally used in old English law to describe ancient documents or written evidence of things past Blount
 published_at: '2018-07-07'
 layout: post